- Center for Robotic Surgery

 Hemodynamics is the study of blood flow, pressure and cardiac output.
 During this evaluation, the catheter is positioned in a heart chamber or one of the "great" vessels of the body to record pressure changes during the cardiac cycle, resistance to flow through the valves or blood vessels and the amount of blood that is pumped out of the left ventricle during each cardiac cycle

 Coronary arteriography is the definitive diagnostic test for coronary artery disease.
 However, it is only used when the chances of heart disease are fairly high.
-Coronary arteriography is described as an "invasive" (entering into an artery or vein) procedure, which carries certain risks.
 Also called angiography, it involves injection of a dye into the aorta and the coronary circulation.
 X-ray pictures of the arteries show any obstruction to the flow of dye.
 The x-ray pictures also help determine how many vessels are affected, where the obstructing lesions are located and how severe the obstruction is.

 Transesophageal Echocardiogram (TEE)